trycom/parse-angular-demo/README.md

 ------
 ### Performance
-[BRANDiD](https://www.getbrandid.com/) regularly gets over 100 concurrent connections, and we have no issues at all with this setup.
+[BRANDiD](https://www.getbrandid.com/) regularly gets over 100 concurrent connections, and we have had no issues at all with this setup.

 ------